Phase 4 Overall Assessment Plan Class of 2024

 Unsatisfactory: Z-score less than -2.0

-All learners with an unsatisfactory score will be required to meet with a member or members of the Phase 4 Management Team to develop a learning plan to address their educational needs.
+All learners with an unsatisfactory score will be required to meet with the Phase 4 Assessment Lead or delegate to develop a learning plan to address their educational needs.
 This does not apply for the baseline (0 month) test.

-All learners with a borderline score will be offered the opportunity to meet with a member or members of the Phase 4 Management Team to develop a learning plan to address their educational needs.
+All learners with a borderline score will be offered the opportunity to meet with the Phase 4 Assessment Lead or delegate to develop a learning plan to address their educational needs.

-Learners with a satisfactory score may also request a meeting with a member or members of the Phase 4 Management Team if they are interested in further coaching.
+Learners with a satisfactory score may also request a meeting with the Phase 4 Assessment Lead or delegate if they are interested in further coaching.

 Phase 4 Comprehensive Review

-At 6, 9 and 12 months: An assessment profile will be created for each learner by the UGME office and reviewed by the Phase 4 Management Team.
+At 6, 9 and 12 months: An assessment profile will be created for each learner by the UGME office and reviewed by the Phase 4 Progress Committee.
 The performance of any learner not progressing as expected (i.e. not meeting the criteria below) will be discussed at the related comprehensive review.
+The Phase 4 Progress Committee may require a learner to meet with the Phase 4 Assessment Lead or delegate to discuss the outcomes of the review.

 A learner must meet the following criteria for continued progress through Phase 4 at the 6-month comprehensive review: